-- 1. Possess a valid California teaching credential or services credential. - 2.
+- 1. Possess a valid California professional (clear) teaching credential or services credential. - 2.
 Complete a minimum of five years of successful full-time classroom teaching experience in the public schools or in private schools of equivalent status, or five years of experience in a pupil services area. - 3.
 Obtain a Certificate of Clearance - 4.
 Pass the California Basic Education Skills Test (CBEST) - 5.
-Successfully complete the specialized administrative and professional courses outlined below:
+Successfully complete all of the required courses identified below: - 6.
+Demonstrate acceptable levels of skill with regards to the California Administrator Performance Expectations (CAPEs) including timely and successful completion of the required performance assessments.
+There may be a fee associated with some performance assessments.
+For current information regarding the CAPEs, please consult with the department chair.